Phil De Luna

-Phil De Luna is a Canadian materials scientist.
-He was formerly the chief carbon scientist and head of engineering at Deep Sky, a Canadian carbon removals project developer.
+Phil De Luna is a Canadian materials scientist and chief technology officer of CURA, a decarbonized cement startup.
+He was formerly the chief carbon scientist and head of engineering at Deep Sky, a Canadian carbon removal project developer.

 Education and career

 De Luna earned a B.S. degree from the University of Windsor (2013), an M.S. degree from the University of Ottawa (2015) and a Ph.D. in materials science from the University of Toronto (2018).
 His doctoral research identified new electrocatalytic materials for the conversion of carbon dioxide into renewable fuels and feedstocks.

 During this period, he worked as a research scientist at IBM T.J.
 Watson Research Center (2016) and Tokyo Research Institute (2018).

 De Luna then began to serve as a director at the National Research Council Canada (NRC), heading the "Materials for Clean Fuels Challenge Program," a collaborative research program on Canadian-made clean energy technology (2019-2022).
 De Luna's research has focused on decarbonization, particularly CO_{2} conversion, hydrogen, and artificial intelligence for materials science.

 In 2022, De Luna was appointed an adjunct professor in the Department of Materials Science & Engineering at the University of Toronto.
 He has also served at UC Berkeley as a visiting researcher.
 Also in 2022, De Luna published the book "Accelerated Materials Discovery: How to Use Artificial Intelligence to Speed Up Development" about using artificial intelligence and robotics to accelerate traditional experimental discovery methods for new materials development.
 He was a consultant for McKinsey & Company (2022-2023) before joining Deep Sky.
 He is a Clarivate Highly Cited Researcher.
 In 2025, De Luna resigned from Deep Sky, saying, "I’ve outgrown my current role, and it’s time to stretch again—to build something new I own from the ground up”.

 After leaving Deep Sky, De Luna helped launched Cura, a cement decarbonization startup, as its chief technology officer.
 On the experience, he is quoted as saying, "I’d always viewed [Deep Sky] as a stepping stone.
 I knew that I wanted to be a founder.
 I was waiting for the right problem, the right technology, and the right team, and I found them all here in Cura".

 De Luna has published extensively in Canadian media on integrating minorities into scientific research and the need for engagement between scientists and politics.
 He holds a variety of board and fellowship positions and has served as the board chair at Carbon Management Canada.